werf/werf/docs/pages/documentation.md

 * [Deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html).
 * [Cleaning process]({{ site.baseurl }}/documentation/reference/cleaning_process.html).

-Each article describes a cpecific process: process composition, available options and features.
+Each article describes a specific process: its composition, available options and features.

 Also, this section includes articles with base primitives and general tools: